ShashaankV/irasa_spectrogram/README.md

 For citing use:

-<b>0094 Oscillatory Theta-Band Activity as a Sleep Stage Independent Measure of REM-like Activity throughout Sleep </b> Shashaank Vattikuti, Thomas Balkin, Allen Braun, Samantha Riedy, Tracy Doty, John Hughes <i>Sleep</i>, Volume 45, Issue Supplement_1, June 2022, Pages A42–A43, https://doi.org/10.1093/sleep/zsac079.092
+S Vattikuti, T Balkin, A Braun, S Riedy, T Doty, J Hughes (2022).
+0094 Oscillatory Theta-Band Activity as a Sleep Stage Independent Measure of REM-like Activity throughout Sleep.
+Sleep 45 (Supplement_1), A43-A44

 ## Tests